sahil-sharma-50/sahil-sharma-50/README.md

 - 👋 Hi, I’m @sahil-sharma-50
 - 👀 I’m interested in Machine Learning and AI
-- 🌱 I’m currently learning Machine Learning Models
+- 🌱 I’m currently learning Machine Learning Models for Generative tasks
-- 💞️ I’m looking to collaborate on Nothing
-- 📫 You can reach me on instagram : @sahil_sharma_50
+- 📫 You can reach me through mail: mr.sahilsharma50@gmail.com

 <!---
 sahil-sharma-50/sahil-sharma-50 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.